 The University has committed to ensuring intercultural competence is a hallmark of a Monash education.

-MIL will also play a role in developing an evaluation strategy that will enable the University to monitor the impact of interventions on ICC for different cohorts of students, staff and relevant external stakeholders.
+To support research related to the development of ICC skills and foster interdisciplinary and international research collaborations.
+The MIL will play a key role in developing an evaluation strategy that will enable the University to monitor the impact of interventions on ICC for different cohorts of students, staff, and relevant external stakeholders.

 To create a sense of inclusion and build social cohesion in the communities in which we operate.
 The MIL will foster and build enduring partnerships with industry, government and other organisations to have the national and international reach to address the intercultural competence challenges and to maximise the impact of its research and education.